THE CORTEX COLLECTIVE PHILOSOPHY

 "No one ever sends those."

+That conversation has stayed with me ever since.
+It reminded me how easily behaviour can become the entire story.
 A young person can become so strongly associated with their difficulties that their strengths, efforts and successes gradually disappear from view.
 Behaviour had become so important that people had stopped seeing the human being underneath it.

 When distress is repeatedly interpreted as defiance, support can unintentionally become focused on increasing compliance rather than understanding what is driving the response in the first place.
+This is one of the reasons curiosity sits at the heart of my work.
+Some of the most important conversations begin when we stop asking:

 "What consequence should follow this behaviour?"